Murang'a High School

 Murang'a High School also known as' Muhae' is a Catholic church sponsored boys boarding high school located in Murang'a town, Kenya.
 It has over 1000 students.
 It was started in 1964 as a simple day school and has grown over the years.
 In 2014 it was elevated to a national school.
-The school is well known across the country for its high level of discipline among students, which is attributed to the school's motto: 'Discipline Order Determination' or simply 'DOD'.

 Under the British Education System it has four classes, form 1, 2, 3 and 4.
 Form 1 and 2 each have seven streams namely, North, South, East, West, Central, B and M. The true meaning behind the abbreviation 'M' and 'B' are yet to be known.
 Form 4 has all the same classes as Form 1 and 2 except form B.

 Notable alumni

 The school's notable alumni include: